xenharmonic-devs/scale-workshop/README.md

 ### How can I save my work for later?

-You can bookmark the current page to save your work for later.
-This works because your tuning data is stored within the bookmarked URL.
+Share the scale URL to yourself through *Export current settings > Share scale*. **Warning**: Compared to Scale Workshop 2 bookmarking the current URL doesn't work anymore and only takes you to the front page.

-### When I export a tuning, I get a weird filename, why?
+### When I export a tuning, I get nothing, why?

-Exporting a file with the correct filename is not supported in Safari (iOS and macOS).
+File export from Safari (iOS and macOS) does not work.
+Cause unknown.
 You can try to use Firefox, Chrome or Opera instead.

 ### Can I run this software offline?